Prince George's County Public Schools

 Prince George's County Public Schools (PGCPS) is a public school district that serves Prince George's County, Maryland.
 During the 2024–25 academic year, the district enrolled around 133,000 students and operated over 200 schools.
 PGCPS is the second-largest school district in Maryland, the third-largest district in the Washington-Baltimore metropolitan area, the 18th-largest in the United States, and the nation's largest school district with a majority-black student population.

 Headquartered in Upper Marlboro, PGCPS is the county's sole school district.
 The Prince George's County Board of Education comprises 14 members who oversee the Superintendent.

 On June 13, 2025, Dr. Shawn Joseph was named as interim Superintendent for the district.
+On June 1, 2026, the appointment of Dr. Joseph to the Superintendent role was made permanent.

 History

 Early years of PGCPS (1899–1974)

 In 1899, Laurel High was founded as the first high school in Prince George's County.
 Situated at Montgomery and Eighth Streets in Downtown Laurel, it began with nine teachers and 59 students, with the 1900 graduating class being all women.
 The school's roof served as a Civil Defense aircraft spotting station during World War II.
 By 1965, the school relocated to a more expansive campus.
 The original building, listed on the National Register of Historic Places in 1979, now functions as a community center.

 In 1952, the school district permitted black students to attend grades 1–12.
 Before this, black students in the county were limited to the 11th grade, while only white students could progress to the 12th grade.

 PGCPS ran three high schools exclusively for black students before desegregation: Marlboro Colored High (now Frederick Douglass High School) in Upper Marlboro, Lakeland High School in College Park and Fairmont Heights High School.